 How to Stop Boom and Bust Trading Behavior

-In this article, we are going to cover how to recover after blowing up your account.
+In this article, we are going to cover how to recover after blowing up your account and how to trade smartly.
 Instead of providing a list of steps that are overly prescriptive, you can take away from this piece what you need to move past the pain.

 The first thing I want you to do is to forgive yourself.
 You are attempting to tackle one of the toughest endeavors that few if any have ever been able to succeed from regardless of their amount of effort.